hotwax/oms-documentation/user-manuals/inventory/receiving/shipments.md

 **a.
 Search a Shipment**

-Search for a shipment using its Advanced Shipment Notice (ASN) to view the required shipment.&#x20;
+The user can search for a shipment using its Advanced Shipment Notice (ASN) to view the required shipment using the search bar.&#x20;

 {% embed url="https://youtu.be/MUkSgK9VrfY" %}
 Video: Search shipments